Television Maldives

-Television Maldives is the public service broadcasting TV channel of the Maldives.
-It was formed on March 29, 1978.
+Television Maldives (TVM) is the public service broadcasting TV channel of the Maldives.
+It was formed on 29 March 1978.

+History

+The station started broadcasting on 29 March 1978 to a very limited audience, 90 television sets around the capital Male.
+The station broadcast on VHF channel 7 with an ERP of 1KW.
+In 1994, a second channel, TVM Plus, started broadcasting, which relied upon subscriptions.
+By the 2000s, the Maldives had more than 60,000 television sets and TVM Plus was available in close to 2,000 households.
+Until the launch of DhiTV in 2008, TVM held a virtual monopoly on local television.
+During the monopoly, TVM was known for its lack of quality, frequent censorship of pirated foreign content and incoherences caused from such censorship practices, as well as its views in favour of Maumoon Abdul Gayoom.
+Local productions were praised for their quality.

+The amount of religious programmes increased during Ramadan in 2006, cutting the entertainment output for the duration of the month.

-In 2009, the management of Television Maldives (TVM) and national radio, Dhivehiraajjeyge Adu [Voice of Maldives] was handed over to newly formed Maldives National Broadcasting Corporation (MNBC).
+In 2009, the management of Television Maldives (TVM) and national radio, Dhivehiraajjeyge Adu was handed over to newly formed Maldives National Broadcasting Corporation (MNBC).
 Following this, in 2010, TVM was rebranded as MNBC One, and Dhivehiraajjeyge Adu [Voice of Maldives] was renamed as Raajje Radio.
 Maldives National Broadcasting Corporation (MNBC) recently rebranded the name of Television Maldives (TVM) to "MNBC One."
 Under the rebranding process, the company also changed the name of Voice of Maldives (VOM) to "Raajje Radio."
 The move came days after Maldives Broadcasting Corporation (MBC) formed under Maldives Broadcasting Corporation Act announced that all the assets, employees, and land used by state media organisations belong to the company and MNBC was using the assets against law.
 Maldives Broadcasting Corporation (MBC) filed a lawsuit in Civil Court against Finance Ministry to procure assets, money, and employees of Television Maldives (TVM) and Voice of Maldives (VOM), at then rebranded to MNBC One and Raajje Radio.